What are flat feet?

 In the event that home treatment such as OTC inserts fail to help, then other treatments such as steroid injections, physical therapy and other exercises are available.
 If non-surgical intervention does not provide relief, then surgical intervention may be an alternative to restore the arch and address possible secondary conditions that can develop due to flat feet.
 Our doctors have extensive experience in treating children and adults with this condition and can help determine what intervention is best suited for individual after a thorough clinical exam and X-ray evaluation.

-Why come to the International Center for Limb Lengthening for the treatment of flat feet?
+Why choose the International Center for Limb Lengthening for the treatment of flat feet?

 The International Center for Limb Lengthening’s foot and ankle surgeons offer our patients the most comprehensive treatment possible as our doctors specialize in both podiatric and orthopedic surgery.
 With a collective experience of over thirty years of helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
 Your doctor will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with flat feet achieve their best possible result.